dataczar/BigDataWorkshop/README.md

 # BigDataWorkshop
-Azure Workshop for Big Data, ML, and BI
+Azure Workshop for Big Data, ML, and BI.
-This repository contains material for an Azure Workshop.
-You require an Azure subscription as a pre-requisite.
+This repository contains instructional material for an Azure Workshop.
+Pre-requisite: Azure subscription